CDT Day 100: Sheep Gulch to Sawatch Range – Aspen Are Cool Camp to Tooty Frooty Camp

 Total miles: 1725.7

 Day 100!!!
 I sure don’t know what that means, if anything.
-Just another number in on a hike full of numbers.
+Just another number on a hike full of numbers.
 More important than the number itself, today was a great day filled with great views, laughs, amazing weather, and good people.
 The mountains were kind today, and we had one of those classic days full of good walking.
 Here’s to 100 more like today!

 The steep descent from Hope Pass continued this morning a little after 7am.
 Spice and I moved out a little before Crunchberry and a lot before Rooster who freaked out after missing his alarm.
-He’s usually the first awake.
-Mixing packets for breakfast and doing who knows what, an hour before I wake up.
+He’s usually the first awake, mixing packets for breakfast and doing who knows what, an hour before I wake up.

 It was cold near the valley floor when we turned west to walk that way for a while.
 Spice and I crossed some major avalanche paths, gnarly brews of broken wood and stone before stopping in our first patch of sun to apply sunscreen and thaw fingers.

 Crunch caught us there, but then fell behind to scratch his butt or something.
 Spice and I turned up another valley to start a gradual ascent to the pass of the day, discussing diversity in the backcountry, specifically why it is so lacking.
 We saw more people of color at the BCM shindig in Denver than we’ve seen hiking along the CDT.
 More in two hours than in 100 days.
 Why?

 Everyone took a break at a creek to eat a lot of things.
 I washed my socks too then got a move on to make it up the pass.
 A poop put me behind the group, but I was happy to hike alone, taking my time as the trees transitioned to red and green meadows while peaks filled the horizon.
 Huron Peak specifically dominated the view and my imagination.
 Lake Ann came and went, then I followed the others up the final ten switchbacks to the top.
 Lake Ann Pass, 12595ft.